csc-training/GenieWebApp.jl/README.md

 We should create a new project on [**My CSC**](https://my.csc.fi) and [apply for access to Pouta](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).

 ### Setting up and Connecting to a Virtual Machine
-Once we have been granted access to Pouta, we should log in to the [**Pouta Web User Interface**](https://pouta.csc.fi).
-Then, we can follow the intructions on [launching a virtual machine in the cPouta web interface](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/).
+Once we have access to Pouta, we should log in to the [**Pouta Web User Interface**](https://pouta.csc.fi).
+Then, we can follow the instructions on [launching a virtual machine in the cPouta web interface](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/).

 #### Setting up SSH Keys
 We can create SSH keys in the web interface by navigating to *Compute*, then *Key Pairs* and selecting *Create Key Pair*.
-Give the key pair name `<keyname>` and save the downloaded `<keyname>.pem` file to your home directory.
-Then, on the command line, move to home directory, create `.ssh` directory with write privileges if it doesn't exist, and move your key file into it.
+Next, give the key pair name `<keyname>` and save the downloaded `<keyname>.pem` file to your home directory.
+Then, on the command line, move to the home directory, create `.ssh` directory with write privileges if it doesn't exist, and move your key file into it.

 ```bash
 cd ~